alexyuly/chil/README.md

 #### 5.1 Operation Definition

-An *operation definition* is a file with an extension of `.word`, in JSON format, which declares the traits of a unique operation type or generic, which is composed of a name, an optional generic template, at least one source, and an optional sink.
-The name of the file, excluding the `.word` extension, should be equivalent to the name of the operation type or generic.
+An *operation definition* is a file with an extension of `.verb`, in JSON format, which declares the traits of a unique operation type or generic, which is composed of a name, an optional generic template, at least one source, and an optional sink.
+The name of the file, excluding the `.verb` extension, should be equivalent to the name of the operation type or generic.

 ###### (Figure 5.1) An operation definition
 ```